-- it can easily be accessed by the ACT Community and hence, may reduce the need for informal requests or access applications to be lodged - In particular, agencies should take note of any repeated requests for the same type of information and ensure this is made easily accessible. - agency staff can easily determine what information is already publicly available, rather than undertaking resource intensive searches to determine this and/or processing a formal access request in relation to information that is already available, leading to unnecessary additional use of resources and/or the risk of inconsistent decisions.
+- In particular, agencies should take note of any repeated requests for the same type of information and ensure this is made easily accessible. - agency staff can easily determine what information is already publicly available, rather than undertaking resource intensive searches to determine this and/or processing a formal access request in relation to information that is already available, leading to unnecessary additional use of resources and/or the risk of inconsistent decisions.